scgrn/ANTIGRAV-BOOTS/README.md

 To build, use a Java 8+ JDK and [Apache Ant](https://ant.apache.org/) version 1.8 or above.

-An XML discriptor for [Launch4j](https://launch4j.sourceforge.net/) is included to build an executable.
+An XML descriptor for [Launch4j](https://launch4j.sourceforge.net/) is included to build an executable.
 It is currently required that the compiled jar be wrapped into an executable for the program to operate correctly.